Crumb Top Baking

 • If you like it less spicy, just leave out the red pepper flakes.

 • Make sure you use smoked paprika, not regular paprika.
-Smoked paprika adds a distinct smokey flavour to the queso.
+Smoked paprika adds a distinct smokey flavor to the queso.

 • Instead of fresh tomatoes, you can use half a cup of canned diced tomatoes.
 Just make sure they are drained well.
 If they're salted, you may need to reduce the amount of salt you add to the queso.